 The key to calm, positive meal times is a healthy feeding relationship with an appropriate division of responsibilities between adults and children.

-According to registered dietitian and child feeding expert Ellyn Satter, RD:
+According to child feeding expert Ellyn Satter, MS, RDN, MSSW:

 - Adults are responsible for the foods and beverages that are served, as well as where the meal is served and making meal times pleasant.